canonical/lxd/doc/reference/storage_zfs.md

 ## `zfs` driver in LXD

- - When LXD creates a ZFS pool, compression is enabled by default.
- - Uses ZFS filesystems for images, then snapshots and clones to create instances and snapshots.
+The `zfs` driver in LXD uses ZFS filesystems and ZFS volumes for images and custom storage volumes, and ZFS snapshots and clones to create instances from images and for instance and custom volume snapshots.
- - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
-As a result, LXD will automatically rename any removed but still referenced object to a random deleted/ path and keep it until such time the references are gone and it can safely be removed.
+By default, LXD enables compression when creating a ZFS pool.

- - Note that LXD will assume it has full control over the ZFS pool or dataset.
+LXD assumes that it has full control over the ZFS pool and dataset.
-   It is recommended to not maintain any non-LXD owned filesystem entities in a LXD ZFS pool or dataset since LXD might delete them.
+Therefore, you should never maintain any datasets or file system entities that are not owned by LXD in a LXD ZFS pool or dataset, because LXD might delete them.

+Due to the way copy-on-write works in ZFS, parent ZFS filesystems can't be removed until all children are gone.
+As a result, LXD automatically renames any objects that are removed but still referenced.
+Such objects are kept at a random `deleted/` path until all references are gone and the object can safely be removed.
+Note that this method might have ramifications for restoring snapshots.
+See {ref}`storage-zfs-limitations` below.

+LXD automatically enables trimming support on all newly created pools on ZFS 0.8 or later.
+This increases the lifetime of SSDs by allowing better block re-use by the controller, and it also allows to free space on the root filesystem when using a loop-backed ZFS pool.
+If you are running a ZFS version earlier than 0.8 and want to enable trimming, upgrade to at least version 0.8.
+Then use the following commands to make sure that trimming is automatically enabled for the ZFS pool in the future and trim all currently unused space:

+    zpool upgrade ZPOOL-NAME
+    zpool set autotrim=on ZPOOL-NAME
+    zpool trim ZPOOL-NAME

+(storage-zfs-limitations)=
 ### Limitations

+The `zfs` driver has the following limitations:

+Delegating part of a pool
- - ZFS as it is today doesn't support delegating part of a pool to a container user.
-Upstream is actively working on this.
+: ZFS doesn't support delegating part of a pool to a container user.
+  Upstream is actively working on providing this functionality.

+Restoring from older snapshots
- - ZFS doesn't support restoring from snapshots other than the latest one.
-You can however create new instances from older snapshots which makes it possible to confirm the snapshots is indeed what you want to restore before you remove the newer snapshots.
+: ZFS doesn't support restoring from snapshots other than the latest one.
+  You can, however, create new instances from older snapshots.
+  This method makes it possible to confirm whether a specific snapshot contains what you need.
+  After determining the correct snapshot, you can {ref}`remove the newer snapshots <storage-edit-snapshots>` so that the snapshot you need is the latest one and you can restore it.

-   LXD can be configured to automatically discard the newer snapshots during restore.
+  Alternatively, you can configure LXD to automatically discard the newer snapshots during restore.
-   This can be configured through the `volume.zfs.remove_snapshots` pool option.
+  To do so, set the {ref}`zfs.remove_snapshots <storage-zfs-vol-config>` configuration for the volume (or the corresponding `volume.zfs.remove_snapshots` configuration on the storage pool for all volumes in the pool).

-   However note that instance copies use ZFS snapshots too, so you also cannot restore an instance to a snapshot taken before the last copy without having to also delete all its descendants.
+  Note, however, that if {ref}`zfs.clone_copy <storage-zfs-pool-config>` is set to `true`, instance copies use ZFS snapshots too.
+  In that case, you cannot restore an instance to a snapshot taken before the last copy without having to also delete all its descendants.

-   Copying the wanted snapshot into a new instance and then deleting the old instance does however work, at the cost of losing any other snapshot the instance may have had.
+  If this is not an option, you can copy the wanted snapshot into a new instance and then delete the old instance.
+  You will, however, lose any other snapshots the instance might have had.

+Observing I/O quotas
- - I/O quotas (IOps/MBs) are unlikely to affect ZFS filesystems very much.
-That's because of ZFS being a port of a Solaris module (using SPL) and not a native Linux filesystem using the Linux VFS API which is where I/O limits are applied.
+: I/O quotas are unlikely to affect ZFS filesystems very much.
+  That's because ZFS is a port of a Solaris module (using SPL) and not a native Linux file system using the Linux VFS API, which is where I/O limits are applied.

 ### Quotas

- - When quotas are used on a ZFS dataset LXD will set the ZFS "quota" property.
-   In order to have LXD set the ZFS "refquota" property, either set "zfs.use\_refquota" to "true" for the given dataset or set "volume.zfs.use\_refquota" to true on the storage pool.
-The former option will make LXD use refquota only for the given storage volume the latter will make LXD use refquota for all storage volumes in the storage pool.
-Also you can set "zfs.reserve\_space" on the volume or "volume.zfs.reserve\_space" on the storage pool to use ZFS "reservation"/"refreservation" along with "quota"/"refquota".
+ZFS provides two different quota properties: `quota` and `refquota`.
+`quota` restricts the total size of a dataset, including its snapshots and clones.
+`refquota` restricts only the size of the data in the dataset, not its snapshots and clones.

+By default, LXD uses the `quota` property when you set up a quota for your storage volume.
+If you want to use the `refquota` property instead, set the {ref}`zfs.use_refquota <storage-zfs-vol-config>` configuration for the volume (or the corresponding `volume.zfs.use_refquota` configuration on the storage pool for all volumes in the pool).

+You can also set the {ref}`zfs.use_reserve_space <storage-zfs-vol-config>` (or `volume.zfs.use_reserve_space`) configuration to use ZFS `reservation` or `refreservation` along with `quota` or `refquota`.

 ## Configuration options

 The following configuration options are available for storage pools that use the `zfs` driver and for storage volumes in these pools.

+(storage-zfs-pool-config)=
 ### Storage pool configuration
 Key                           | Type                          | Default                                 | Description
 :--                           | :---                          | :------                                 | :----------